 - 1) Complete attendance records daily - 2) Pay a Family Fee, if required, to the provider by the 5th of each month - 3) Pay a co-payment if a parent chooses a provider with a rate exceeding the allowable payment limit of the subsidy program.
-This includes provider closure days beyond ten (10).
-The co-payment shall be paid by the parent directly to the provider and shall not be accounted for by MC3. - 4) Contact the provider and report reason for absence to the provider on the day it occurs. - 5) Respect any contract signed with the provider.
+The co-payment shall be paid by the parent directly to the provider and shall not be accounted for by MC3. - 4) Contact the provider and report reason for absence to the provider on the day it occurs.